SfM-TTR: Using Structure from Motion for Test-Time Refinement of Single-View Depth Networks: Experimental Results

 In a few of the KITTI test scenes the camera motion is insufficient for proper SfM convergence.
 Our SfM-TTR cannot refine the depth in those cases, but for a fair comparison, we included these sequences in the global metrics using the results of the network without SfM-TTR.

-Note that although we have presented a novel scale alignment, for the sake of fairness we align the predictions and the ground truth with the per-image median, as commonly done by self-supervised works~\cite{watson2021temporal, godard2019digging}.
+Note that although we have presented a novel scale alignment, for the sake of fairness we align the self-supervised predictions and the ground truth with the per-image median, as commonly done~\cite{watson2021temporal, godard2019digging}.
 Also following the common evaluation practices, we set a maximum depth of 80 meters.